Summit Township, Erie County, Pennsylvania: Economy

 Much of Erie's commercial development has occurred along Peach Street (U.S. Route 19).
 The township has recently seen the development of the new Presque Isle Downs and Casino, a racino owned by Eldorado Resorts, along with more than ten hotels and many highly rated restaurants.
 The township has also seen the construction of numerous new housing developments and recreational facilities.
-Splash Lagoon Indoor Water Park is the sixth largest water park in the United States.
 Family First Sports Park holds many sporting events from soccer to basketball to golf.

 Emergency response

 Summit Township's only fire department, Perry Highway Hose Company, is split into two fire stations, one on each side of the township.
 Station 42, at 501 E. Robison Road, currently houses a complete fire station that contains two ALS ambulances, a Paramedic truck, an engine, and a ladder.
 Station 43, at 8281 Oliver Road (replacing former station 43 at 8270 Peach Street), less than a mile from the Erie County 911 center, holds a heavy rescue, tanker, engine, a utility truck, and a brush truck.
 This firehouse, built in 2009, houses members of the live-in program.
 Station 43 also features a large, attached social hall that hosts firehouse events and is available for rent to the public for weddings, receptions, and birthday parties.
 Located behind Station 42 are the Erie County regional fire training grounds.
 All fire departments utilize the training grounds, the Erie County haz-mat team, and the Erie Airport fire/rescue services.
 Props in the training grounds include a four-story non-burn training tower, a burn facility, a dumpster fire prop, a car fire prop, a flammable gas prop, a semi truck haz-mat prop, and a roof prop.
 The facility is also home to the PEMA Emergency Response Group, which funded many additional props for use by the Pennsylvania USAR team, the Pennsylvania State Police SERT team, and the Northwest Search and Rescue dogs team.
 The props brought in by the ERG include multiple dog platforms, a rubble pile, and confined space and trench simulators.